-Strand Union Building · Student Life

-Dining options, coffee shop, MSU Bookstore, student offices, Office of Admissions, Rec Center, Procrastinator Theatre, banks & ATMs and the Office of Activities and Engagement.
+Behind you is the Strand Union Building (also known as the SUB).
+The SUB is the student center at the heart of the University.
+It houses the Admissions Office, the MSU Bookstore, and many of our student services, including the Allen Yarnell Center for Student Success and the Office of Activities and Engagement.
 The SUB also contains the Procrastinator Theatre, where you can catch a movie on the big screen for \$2, and the Recreation Center, which offers billiards and bowling.
 It's where our students go to get a bite to eat, study and hang out with friends.